cjimti/mk/_posts/2018-03-01-kubernetes.md

 - storage-provisioner: enabled

-# enable heapster for cpu and mem
+# enable heapster for CPU and mem
 $ minikube addons enable heapster heapster was successfully enabled

-# open the dashboard (in browser)
+# open the dashboard (in a browser)
 $ minikube dashboard

 ```